cdn77/dicc/docs/recipes/01-express.md

-# Using `container.fork()` with Express
+# Using `container.run()` with Express

 The sadly ubiquitous Express HTTP server doesn't mesh well with async code.
-This means some care must be taken when integrating DICC into an Express-based application, otherwise container forking and local services won't work as expected.
+This means some care must be taken when integrating DICC into an Express-based application, otherwise the async context tracking within the `container.run()` callback required to make locally-scoped services possible simply won't work.

 ## TL;DR - how do I use DICC with Express?